When the Government Cuts Funding, We Keep Going

 AND, the reality is that many of us have built programs and structures around government funding.
 So keeping up with what's what could meaningfully impact our day-to-day work (and, of course, lives!).

-Cindy’s clear that the government is not the solution to social crisis—and, at the exact same time, that "we will keep doing the things...and need to do it differently."
+Cindy is, without question, the most effective government person I've ever worked with—entrepreneurial, gets it done, thinks differently but also super strategically and tactically.
+What grounded me was hearing how someone with 36 years inside the system thinks about uncertainty.
+She's clear that the government is not the solution to social crisis—and, at the exact same time, she’s emphatic that "we will keep doing the things” even if we need to do those things differently.
 Moments of change and crisis are often the moments to build the next—how can we pay attention to what is working in the world and make that our reality?

 As told by Cindy Vatalaro